Report: First destination after undergraduate degree

 - 25th and 75th percentiles are shown when 12 or more individuals reported salary or bonus.

-- Salary and bonus data for each college and major are also in the academic year reports.
+- Salary and bonus data for each college and major are also within the graduation year reports, above.

 Salary and bonus data highlights.